daiki-kadowaki/judgment-transparency-principle/JTP.md

 Perceivable means that the user can recognize, directly or indirectly, what was judged, when the judgment occurred, and on what basis the outcome was enforced, without requiring developer tools, debugging modes, or privileged system access.

 Perceivability does not require constant exposure, full internal disclosure, or technical literacy.
-It requires that the judgment becomes perceivable at the moment it affects the user.
+It requires that the judgment becomes perceivable at the moment it materially affects the user.

 User
 The user is any human agent whose actions or decisions are constrained, overridden, accepted, or rejected by the system’s judgment.

-⸻
+---

 Principle Scope

 This principle is domain-agnostic.

 It applies to interactive systems including, but not limited to:
-	•	Digital games and competitive simulations
+- Digital games and competitive simulations
-	•	Networked or distributed interactive systems
+- Networked or distributed interactive systems
-	•	XR, VR, AR, and cross-reality environments
+- XR, VR, AR, and cross-reality environments
-	•	Human–machine interfaces that mediate action, control, or consequence
+- Human–machine interfaces that mediate action, control, or consequence

 The principle applies regardless of implementation details, computational models, or architectural choices.

-⸻
+---

 Clarifications